Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

    * The frame that you guarded/superguarded an attack out of the total amount of possible frames.
    * How many frames early you pressed A or B. It should be noted that nothing will be displayed if the button was pressed very early (more than 6 or so frames for guards, and more than 12 or so frames for superguards).
    * Whether you pressed too many buttons in a short period of time for the guard/superguard to be accepted.
+   * Whether the attack can be superguarded or not (will only be displayed if you tried to superguard it).
 6. **Art Attack Hitboxes** displays boxes around enemies in battles when using Art Attack.
 7. **Yoshi Skip** displays various information about performing this skip.
 The main timer (labeled YST) is set to reset and start running once you leave a battle, and pauses once you press A. You can also manually reset this timer by holding Y for two seconds.
 8. **Palace Skip** displays various information about performing this skip.
 The main timer (labeled YST) is set to reset and start once you leave the pause menu, and pauses once you press X. You can also manually reset this timer by holding Y for two seconds. *PhaEmy* keeps track of the Y coordinate for the phantom ember, *ItemTimer* keeps track of the timer for the current item in the field, and *ParY* keeps track of your partner's Y coordinate.